steveftw/todo-app/README.md

 This is a little demo application I put together for a YouTube video.
 Check out my channel here: https://www.youtube.com/channel/UC85xKpBiM8lazao7pbidUOw

-This project can be used as a good starting point for anyone who wants to start developing their own application using the Spring Boot + Angular application.
+This project can be used as a good starting point for anyone who wants to start developing their own application using the Spring Boot + Angular.

 ## Running
-To run the application locally you will need to start the backend API first and then the frontend angular app seconds.
+To run the application locally you will need to start the backend API first and then the frontend angular app second.

 ### Start the API on its own
 ```